WILLing-Application/willing/README.md

 *	Landing page with information describing the application, and a call to action (sign up).
 1
 *	Registration/signup page to create an account (sign up).
 1
-*	Upon successful signup and/or login, direct the user to the view page (optionally display a welcome message).
+*	Upon successful signup and/or login, direct the user to their profile page and display a welcome message.
 3
 *	Dynamic navbar for login/logout and user roles (user vs. user/owner vs. admin) options.
 3
 *	Lock down the user profile page, allow the user to CRUD their own user account details.
 4
 *	Allow users to view the albums and listed items they have access to.
 5
 *	Search functionality that allows users to search in the albums and listed items they have access to, by title, description, and/or lineage.
 5
-*	Indicate interest in an item by ranking it from low (1) to high (3), and save the user’s interest ranking# in the database.
+*	Indicate interest in an item, and save the user’s interest in the database.
 6
 *	Create an Album view page with links to each individual Album page.
 7
 *	Allow the user/owner to create, update and delete albums.
 7
 *	Create an Item index page with links to each individual Item page.
 8